 Orbiting around the central bird are three smaller designs.
 Two outside the tail of the bird are open stars, each formed from six small triangles with their points touching.
 This motif is commonly woven into Navaho rugs.
 In the space between the bird’s head and tail floats a stubby Crusader’s cross painted yellow.

-Since making this plaque, Bobby has moved to Zuni and apparently given up his efforts to use Hopi clay and fire with coal.
-His form and design remain deeply rooted in ancient Hopi traditions (see 2020-07 and 2020-08), but he is now living at Zuni, using Zuni clay, and firing in an electric kiln.
-He is a very talented young man and it will be exciting to see how his career develops.Purchase History:
+In 2019, Bobby commented on a website that “i make sikyatki yellow ware (Hopi) third mesa bacavi village” I assume that this describes the origin of plaque 2019-11.
+However, since making this plaque, Bobby has moved to Zuni and apparently given up his efforts to use Hopi clay and fire with coal.
+His form and design can be rooted in ancient Hopi traditions (see 2020-07 and 2020-08), but he is now living at Zuni, using Zuni clay, and firing in an electric kiln.
+In 2021, judging from the pottery he sells through Charles King Galleries, he is still at Zuni and making pots that are entirely Zuni in form and design and is firing in an electric kiln..